-ENGAGING WITH EMPLOYERS:
+ENGAGING WITH EMPLOYERS: INTRODUCE YOURSELF

-INTRODUCE YOURSELF

-- · Practice talking to a recruiter who is not at the top of your list to get all of the jitters out, and then move on to recruiters and companies that interest you more. - Preparing a personal pitch will come in handy during a career fair.
+- Practice talking to a recruiter who is not at the top of your list to gain confidence, and then move on to recruiters and companies that interest you more. - Preparing a personal pitch will come in handy during a career fair.
 It can be very intimidating to approach someone you have never met and introduce/promote yourself.
 You will want to practice several times before the career fair.
-Make sure to include: Name, major, relevant work experience, skills, accomplishments, employment goal, and why you are interested in the company.
+Make sure to include: Name, major, relevant work experience, skills, accomplishments, employment goals, and why you are interested in the company.
+For example:

-For Example: